Mitigating quantum operation infidelity through engineering the distribution of photon losses

 \section{Acknowledgements}

 We thank S.N. van den Hoven, P.W.H.
 Pinkse, and H. Chrzanowski for scientific discussions.
+We thank J. Saied for helpful comments on our first draft of the manuscript.
 This research is supported by the Photonic Integrated Technology Center (PITC).
 This publication is part of the project "At the Quantum Edge" of the research programme VIDI, which is financed by the Dutch Research Council (NWO).